 Naturally, all our car parks have designated spaces reserved for the disabled.
 You are welcome to contact us if you have any questions about your visit to us.

 Dogs are welcome here.
 We have extensive park areas where there is plenty of space for our four-legged friends to frolic around.
 You are welcome to keep your dogs with you in the museums, provided that you observe the rule of keeping them on the lead.
-Unfortunately, dogs must stay outside the Children’s Farm, since the animals in there roam around freely.
+Dogs must stay outside the Children’s Farm, since the animals in there roam around freely.
+Dogs also have no admission inside the buildings at the museum.
 If your dog needs water, please just ask in one of our cafés, and we will provide you with a bowl of water for them.